Klesges RC, Klesges LM, Eck LH, Shelton ML. A longitudinal analysis of accelerated weight gain in preschool children. Pediatrics 1995; 95: 126-130.

 - Child’s physical activity: Structured, leisure and aerobic activity (Likert-type items assessed by both parents).

-- Baseline body mass index
+- Baseline BMI

 - Age (years)